A vertically integrated model with phase change for aquifers in cold firn: Solutions for expansion of a finite volume aquifer in cold firn

 The expansion of the 3D firn aquifer is shown in Figure~\ref{fig4:effect_of_temp_cyl}.
-We find that at the end of 10 years, the aquifer propagating into cold firn at -30$^\circ$C (Figures~\ref{fig4:effect_of_temp_cyl}\textit{e}) will be significantly slower than the aquifer expanding in temperate firn (Figures~\ref{fig4:effect_of_temp_cyl}\textit{f}).
+We find that at the end of 10 years, the aquifer propagating into cold firn at $T_0=$-30$\,^\circ$C leading to a porosity reduction of $\Delta \phi = 0.057$ (Figures~\ref{fig4:effect_of_temp_cyl}\textit{e}) will be slower than the aquifer expanding in temperate firn (Figures~\ref{fig4:effect_of_temp_cyl}\textit{f}).
+The finite volume aquifers slow down significantly over time as the horizontal fluxes decrease, diminishing the temperature difference at later stages (Figure~\ref{fig4:effect_of_temp_cyl_effects}\textit{c}).
 The analysis of firn aquifer dynamics in three dimensions (Figure~\ref{fig4:effect_of_temp_cyl_effects}) at different temperatures demonstrates similar points to those raised previously for the quasi-2D cartesian case (Figure~\ref{fig3:effect_of_temp_cartesian}).
 The numerical and theoretical solutions in cylindrical coordinates show an excellent comparison.
 Furthermore, Figure~\ref{fig4:effect_of_temp_cyl_effects}\textit{d} shows the dependence of the radial expansion scaling exponent $\beta$ on the parameter $\kappa / \kappa_1$, which again depends on the thermal deficit, residual trapping, and initial porosity of firn.
 The parameter $\beta$ goes below its maximum value (1/4 for cylindrical geometry) when $\kappa / \kappa_1<1$ in cold firn.
 This again mathematically shows that colder firn, with residual meltwater trapping, leads to slower propagation.
-In the case of cylindrical geometry, the propagation of firn aquifers is slower compared to the cartesian (quasi-2D) case due to the geometrical nature of aquifer expansion, as was also noted in prior studies on unconfined aquifers in soils \citep{huppert1995gravity,kochina1983groundwater},
+In the case of cylindrical geometry, the propagation of firn aquifers is slower compared to the cartesian (quasi-2D) case due to the geometrical nature of aquifer expansion, as was also noted in finite volume aquifer expansion in temperate soils \citep{huppert1995gravity,kochina1983groundwater},